-The Lark: A Novel, released July 1, 2016, is the story of young, handsome, lonely, and loveable Charley Bristow, a master hair stylist, pool player, and honky-tonk dancer.
+The Lark: A Novel, first in 2016, now re-released, is the story of young, handsome, lonely, and loveable Charley Bristow, a master hair stylist, pool player, and honky-tonk dancer.

 But he needs a life coach.
 He's only 25 and has two failed marriages on his resume.
 And Charley makes some bad void-filling decisions, so that when